About

 Long-term vision

 The long-term goal is to help every mitochondrial disease community become easier to understand, easier to support, and easier to include in research.
-That means stronger registries, better consent infrastructure, more useful patient-reported priorities, and a transparent path for patients to participate in the success of research they help make possible if qualifying revenue exists.
+That means stronger patient registries, better consent tooling in Mito Map, more useful patient-priority signals, and a transparent path for patients to share in the success of research they help make possible if qualifying revenue exists.

-The Alliance is starting with practical foundations: open disease programs, public dashboards, member accounts, contribution summaries, dynamic consent, and careful language that keeps the mission centered on discovery and patient partnership.
+The Alliance is starting with practical foundations: open disease programs, public dashboards, member accounts, contribution summaries, governed opportunity review, and careful language that keeps the mission centered on discovery and patient partnership.